Knowledge base

 - By responding to your emails from your new Infomaniak address, your contacts will automatically use it to write to you in the future.

-- You can also import content from another Mail provider directly to your Infomaniak address.
+- You can also import the content from another Mail provider directly to your Infomaniak address.

 Specific guides